- Who We Are

 Girl Scout Silver Award®

 The second highest award in Girl Scouting.
-Learn more in Girl Scout Silver Award.
+Learn more about the Girl Scout Silver Award.

 Girl Scout slogan